plentymarkets/plugin-payment-prepayment/meta/documents/user_guide_en.md

 				<b>Countries of delivery</b>
 			</td>
 			<td>
-				This payment method is active only for the countries in this list.
+				Activat the countries of delivery, for which this payment method is active.
 			</td>
 		</tr>
         <tr>